Hide by Daniel Gray

 Two brothers entertain themselves with a joyous game of hide and seek while their parents cook dinner.
 As one boy counts, the other quickly hides in a small cabinet full of glasses, stubbornly determined to win.
 Seconds pass… then minutes… years… and decades.
 Every so often the boy peeks out of the sideboard.
 What he sees is strange and unfamiliar.
 With each glance, everything and everyone he once knew changes and fades, until he is left alone - Film Synopsis

-Gray has definitely a knack for the visceral, even if here subdued.
+Gray definitely has a knack for the visceral, even if it's here subdued.
 The color of blood and all its purple variations, protruding fingernails that attempt to reach the outside, and veins that seem to want to leave their owners are here treated as part of a very time-consuming, hide-and-seek game.

 Time is obviously the key parameter in Gray's 'Hide', yet space in the film is either thwarted or rendered inconspicuous as well.
 With dialogues that simply record the experience of now family outsiders, 'Hide' becomes a masterful representation of missing out - without the courage to actually get out.